BC Lions: Fading into mediocrity (1988–1992)

 In 1990, Pezim's first full season as owner, he made big changes to the look of the team.
 The team ditched its predominantly orange and white uniform design to black with silver helmets and pants.
 Under new head coach Lary Kuharich and general manager Joe Kapp, the Lions generated a good deal of preseason hype in 1990 with the signings of West Virginia University quarterback Major Harris, who was fourth in 1989 Heisman Trophy balloting, and quarterback Doug Flutie.
 Minority owner Mark Gastineau even returned to active duty, but was released after playing only four games.
 However, the publicity did not translate into on-field victories and turmoil plagued the team.
 Two coaches left early in the season amid controversy.
 The Lions tied their first game against Calgary in the dying seconds of the contest as Doug Flutie tossed a "hail Mary" pass to Ray Alexander in the end zone.
 The Lions kept close in every game, winning a tight one against Winnipeg at home on a last-second Passaglia field goal, while losing to Hamilton in the final seconds in the next contest.
-The eastern road trip to Ottawa and Toronto, during which the Lions lost both games, spelled the beginning of the end for the new coach and general manager.
+The eastern road trip to the Ottawa Rough Riders and Toronto Argonauts, during which the Lions lost both games, spelled the beginning of the end for the new coach and general manager.
 The following week, the Leos dropped another one to the Argos, 49–19, and one week after that, another former Lions great, Jim "Dirty Thirty" Young, was behind the bench as interim head coach.
 Bob O'Billovich took over as vice president of football operations and head coach on September 14, 1990, and promptly guided the team to a strong 34–4 victory over Hamilton.
 The Lions gained stability as the season wore on, and although they missed the playoffs, "Obie's" charges went 4–3 over the last seven games of the season, and their strong finish fuelled hopes for a much brighter 1991 season.
 Highlights of the year included Lui Passaglia's new professional football scoring record, as he booted his 2,238th point, finishing the year with 2,312 points.
 Lui also became the longest-playing Lion in history, appearing in a total of 236 games, overtaking Al Wilson's previous mark of 233 games.